srobo/runbook/docs/kit/logistics/kit-packing.md

 ## JIFFY

 A checked kit (one that has a completed check list in it) is ready to have its parts safely wrapped for transport.
 This is done by putting the vulnerable parts of the kit into Jiffy bags.
-There are two sizes of Jiffy bags: small brown ones and large white ones.
+There are two sizes of Jiffy bags: small (size 0) ones and large (size 1) ones.
 Place the following parts into the specified bags and do NOT seal them.
 Place the filled bags back into the box.

-* Small brown: 2x motor boards, 1x ruggeduino
+* Small: 2x motor boards, 1x ruggeduino
-* Small brown: 1x power board, 1x servo board, 2x WiFi dongles, 1x USB stick
+* Small: 1x power board, 1x servo board, 2x WiFi dongles, 1x USB stick
-* Small brown: 2x USB hubs, 1x Odroid
+* Small: 2x USB hubs, 1x Odroid
-* Large white: 1x tablet
+* Large: 1x tablet
-* Large white: 1x battery charger
+* Large: 1x battery charger
-* Large white: 1x battery charger PSU, 1x webcam, 1x tablet charger
+* Large: 1x battery charger PSU, 1x webcam, 1x tablet charger

 ## PACK